Important Registration & Attendance Information

 The Hancock Welcome Center has available space on its terrace level for students to go to study, complete team projects, or to learn more about the campus.
 Enjoy its scenic view and welcoming environment.

-Here we also offer a variety of services to help you get to know the campus.
-Would you like to see campus while you are here?
+Here, we also offer a variety of services to help you get to know the campus.
 Schedule a driving tour with an HWC representative, which is specifically designed for online students.
-This tour takes place on Sunday afternoons typically at 4 p.m. and last 1 hour.
+This tour takes place on Sunday afternoons typically at 4 p.m. and lasts 1 hour.

 Jerry Falwell Library